blogfoster/wp-blogfoster-insights/README.txt

 3. Select `blogfoster-insights.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
-6. Go to 'blogfoster Traffic Tracker'
+6. Go to 'blogfoster Insights'

 = Using FTP =